svc333/overview/personalized-assistance.md

 ### Need to connect with us sooner?
 {: #contact-client-success}

-If you need to connect with us sooner, we're available through a live chat or phone.
+If you need to connect with us sooner, you can call us toll free at 866-209-7296.

-* To chat, click the **Contact us** button that is located at the bottom of this page.
-* Or call us toll free at 866-209-7296.

 ### Want to get started on your own?
 {: #self-onboard}